By Alyssa C., Auxiliar de Conversación in Murcia 18/19.

 The Cost of Eating Out: Menú del Día, Drinks and Tapas

-Typically, I can’t wait to eat my lunch at a normal Spanish time, from 2-4pm, but if I have a bit more self-control, I’d be able to enjoy a menu del día.
-These are offered at restaurants throughout Spain.
+Typically, I can’t wait to eat my lunch at a normal Spanish time, from 2-4pm.
+But if I have a bit more self-control, I’d be able to enjoy a menu del día.
+These offers at restaurants throughout Spain.
 They include some variation of a first and second plate, dessert and a drink for a reasonable price of around €8-15, depending on the area.
 In the evenings, having a few tapas with a drink is a budget-friendly way to dine.
 Tapas can cost €2 in smaller areas and in fancier restaurants, they can be €5-7.
-These are all single serving portions, so you can try multiple flavours in one sitting.
+These are all single-serving portions, so you can try multiple flavours in one sitting.

 Save Money to Discover the Country!

 Before moving here in October, I tried to save up as much as I could, so I would be able to travel on our holidays in December and April.
 This has helped me for any trips I have wanted to take.
 This was a personal preference and not necessary.

 If I hadn’t done this, I would have probably spent my stipend a bit more carefully.
 But I have never had to live frugally off what we receive and still have money left over at the end of every month.

 I do recommend saving a bit before coming so you can get yourself settled comfortably before starting as a Language Assistant.
 I never thought I’d be able to live the way I do off on €875 a month.
 But in Spain, and specifically in Murcia, it is definitely possible.